 - Most of all, remember to have fun!

-All that’s left for you to do is start playing.
+Now that we’ve covered how to golf for beginners all that’s left for you to do is start playing.
 By playing golf, everything we’ve covered today should fall into line and make more sense when your hands get busy.
 If you stick with golfing, you’ll likely have a favorite establishment whose rules you’ll learn over time, so you don’t have to worry too much about dress code or how games are scored.

 Similarly, if you start playing at a competitive level then you’ll also get the rundown when you participate in the event.
 Competitive events are more strict with their rules but, if you have the eye and the precision, you can earn some cash and make a name for yourself as a local golfer.